Granata-R/DOT-IOT-Log-Explorer/README.md

 <sup>[1]</sup>Sannino, S., Russo, F., Torromino, G., Pendolino, V., Calabresi, P., & De Leonibus, E. (2012).
 Role of the dorsal hippocampus in object memory load.
 In Learning &amp; Memory (Vol. 19, Issue 5, pp. 211–218).
 Cold Spring Harbor Laboratory. https://doi.org/10.1101/lm.025213.111

+# Movie

+***[This short movie](https://i.imgur.com/tTH4YRX.gif)*** shows an example of interaction with the main graphical user interface (GUI).
+Several child modules can then be launched from this main GUI, as described in the instruction below.

 # Quick installation and use guide
 ## 1 Requirements